networkbiolab/WEoN/docs/installation.rst

 Installation
 ============

-First, be aware that WEoN FlyT runs a Perl script that filter out regulations unlikely occurring from a Reference GRN.
+First, be aware that Fly T-WEoN  runs a Perl script that filter out regulations unlikely occurring from a Reference GRN.
 Please follow specific instructions for your platform to install the Perl interpreter `here <https://www.perl.org/get.html>`_.

 ..
 Also, the app backend is in transition to python, so please also follow intructions to get python3 `here <https://www.python.org/about/gettingstarted/>`_.